 2.6.1.
 When CHAT_ENDED is True

-When the CHAT_ENDED field is set to True in a JSON response, the client must inform the remote user that the chat session is ended and the chatbot server will refuse any further queries for that session.
-At that moment, the server already archived the ended session and freed any related system resources from memory.
-A chat flow logic is usually behind setting an end to chat sessions.
-In some cases, the server may end a chat when an unexpected error occurs, this is why it is highly recommended to check Chat4Us-Creatorโ€™s log files for potential errors or chat flow logic bugs.
+When the CHAT_ENDED field is set to True in a JSON response, it means the client should let the remote user know the chat session has ended, and the chatbot server wonโt accept any more queries for that session.
+By then, the server has already archived the session and freed up any related system resources.
+Usually, chat flow logic decides when end a session, but sometimes the server might end one due to an unexpected error.
+Thatโs why itโs a good idea to check Chat4Us-Creatorโs log files for possible errors or bugs in the chat flow.

 2.6.2.
 When CHATBOT_WAITING is True

 The CHATBOT_WAITING field will appear in a JSON response only when the CHAT_STATE changes value.
 When a chat flow logic switches state from CHATBOT to AIMODEL, the chatbot server returns the message(s) from the node that triggered the switch; then set CHATBOT_WAITING to True to inform the client logic to send an automatic/hidden query to let the connected LLM generate a first response to the remote user.
-The client should send any message query for this purpose – as indicated in the two sample projects provided on the download page, which include “โ€ฆ”.
+The client should send any message query for this purpose – as indicated in the two sample projects provided on the download page, which include “โฆ”.

 The client should make adjustments to the UI in order for users to have a clear understanding of who they are interacting with.